 “What room are you staying in?”
 She asked with her eyes wide open.

 The color immediately drained form her face and her long silence was deafening.
 She finally muttered, “Would you please go sit over there at the concierge desk.
 Someone will be with you in a moment.”
-She then picked up the phone and turned her back to me as I traipsed off across the beautiful lobby to the desk and chairs near the front door.
+She then picked up the phone and turned her back to me as I traipsed off across the beautiful lobby to the desk and chairs near by.

 After years of being ridiculed for believing in ghosts, and forever being treated by my family and friends like I was an alien, this type of normalcy was blowing my mind.
 I’d never experienced this before.
 And I was so curious about why this was his reaction.